Premature Ovarian FailureSymptoms, Doctors, Treatments, Advances & More

 Estrogen therapy often helps relieve menopausal symptoms and prevents bone loss.
 However, it will not increase your chances of becoming pregnant.
 Fewer than 1 in 10 women with this condition will be able to get pregnant.
 The chance of getting pregnant increases to 50% when you use a fertilized donor egg (an egg from another woman).

-Anne Bachelot practices in Paris, France.
+Anne Bachelot practices practicing medicine in Paris, France.
 Ms. Bachelot is rated as an Elite expert by MediFind in the treatment of Premature Ovarian Failure.
-Her top areas of expertise are Premature Ovarian Failure, Congenital Adrenal Hyperplasia (CAH), Intersex, Hormone Replacement Therapy (HRT), and Endoscopic Transnasal Transsphenoidal Surgery.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Premature Ovarian Failure, Congenital Adrenal Hyperplasia (CAH), Intersex, Hormone Replacement Therapy (HRT), and Endoscopic Transnasal Transsphenoidal Surgery.

 Contact your health care provider if: